vivek-vilvaraj/libcxlmi_old/README.md

 By default, an endpoint will allow FM-API commands, *if* supported by the CXL component (or implicitly by disabling probing, see Component Discovery section above).
 To check if such command set is supported, `cxlmi_endpoint_has_fmapi()` can be called.
-Similarly, to control it enable/disable it dynamically, `cxlmi_endpoint_disable_fmapi()` and `cxlmi_endpoint_enable_fmapi()` can be used.
+Similarly, to control it disable/enable it dynamically, `cxlmi_endpoint_disable_fmapi()` and `cxlmi_endpoint_enable_fmapi()` can be used.
-This will impact on whether or not tunneling is available as a form of sending commands.

-Naturally, if FM-API is disabled, any tunneled command will fail.
+This will impact, for example, on whether or not tunneling is available as a form of sending commands.
+Naturally, if FM-API is disabled/unsupported, any tunneled command will fail.
+One distinction is that if disabled by the user, the failure is at the library level, while unsupported is the expected hardware return via `CXLMI_RET_UNSUPPORTED`.

 Logging
 -------